20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 Things to buy Old Spitalfield Market

-The top of your Liverpool Street itinerary must be Old Spitalfields Market.
-It’s one of the loveliest Victorian Market Halls in London.
-You’ll find it near Brick Lane and Bishopsgate.
+The top of your Liverpool Street London travel itinerary must be Old Spitalfields Market.
+It’s one of the loveliest Victorian Market Halls in London and one of my favorite things to do around Liverpool Street.

 This vast market has everything you could need, including a big emphasis on boutique fashion and lifestyle goods.